neondatabase/website/content/docs/connect/connection-times.md

 ### Use application-level caching

-Implement a caching system like [Redis](https://redis.io/) or [PolyScale](https://www.polyscale.ai/) to keep frequently accessed data readily available.
-This reduces the load on your database and helps avoid the latency associated with connection warmups.
+Implement a caching system like [Redis](https://redis.io/) or [PolyScale](https://www.polyscale.ai/) to store frequently accessed data, which can be rapidly served to users.
+This approach aids in reducing latencies by avoiding compute wakeups, but only if the data requested is available in the cache.
+Challenges with this strategy include cache invalidation due to frequently changing data, and cache misses when a query requests uncached data.
+This strategy cannot avoid compute wakeups entirely, but you may be able to combine it with other strategies to reduce occurrences of latency overall.

 ## Conclusion